Mon-Fri 9am-5pm

 Treatment

-If your cat shows any of the above symptoms, or if you know or think your cat has been poisoned, contact your vet immediately.
+If your cat shows any of the above symptoms, or if you think your cat has been poisoned or come into contact with a poisonous plant, contact your vet immediately and follow their advice.

 Five Safe Spring Flowers